Trinity County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, or you can opt for a bench trial, where the judge decides the verdict.
-A jury trial involves a panel of your peers who will hear the evidence and determine your guilt or innocence.
-A bench trial is decided solely by the judge.
-Your attorney can advise you on which option is best for your case.
+- Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
+In a jury trial, a panel of your peers will hear the evidence and determine your guilt or innocence.
+In a bench trial, the judge makes the decision.

-• What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-Intoxication can be proven by showing that your blood alcohol concentration (BAC) was 0.08 or higher, or that you had lost the normal use of your mental or physical faculties due to the introduction of alcohol or other substances.
+- What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+Intoxication is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, or a combination of two or more of those substances into the body.

-• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not intoxicated at the time of driving.
+- Common Defenses: Common DUI defenses include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not intoxicated at the time of driving.

 First Offense